Promoting Fundamental British Values

 All staff members have high expectations of the children in our school.
 The importance of laws and rules are consistently reinforced in the classroom, as well as through school assemblies.
 Pupils are taught to understand the need for laws – that they are there for individual protection, the responsibilities that this involves and the consequences when laws are broken.
 Within class, pupils may generate their own set of rules so that there is a common understanding of what is important in order for the class to be an orderly place to work.
 Pupils follow a positive behaviour policy and clearly understand the rewards and sanctions that are used.
 Assemblies and discussions in class focus on recognising right from wrong and visits from the Police and Fire Service help to reinforce these messages.
 The children in Years 5 and 6 discuss moral issues relating to their topic, and this enables them to develop their understanding of the rules of the law.
 Each year, pupils from year 6 attend the Crucial Crew event in Norfolk, meeting representatives from a range of organisations.
-Inspector Huddlestone, our chair of governor, speaks to year 5 and 6 pupils every 2 years about the dangers of drugs, and the children are given a demonstration of the work of police dogs.
+Police Inspector Huddlestone speaks to Year 5 and 6 pupils every 2 years about the dangers of drugs, and the children are given a demonstration of the work of police dogs.

 Pupils are encouraged to be independent learners, constantly making choices, within a safe and supportive environment.
 Developing their self- esteem and self-confidence is very important.
 Pupils are encouraged to understand their personal freedoms and are taught how to use these rights to best effect.
 All pupils are keen to support charities, whether local, national or global.
 This may be through a non-uniform day, weekly collections for a village in India, collections at the Christmas performances or Business Day which year 6 organise each year.
 They are taught consideration for others through our Religious Education curriculum and a termly focus on one of the values promoted by the Index for Inclusion.
 E-safety lessons and assemblies enable the children to make choices in a safe manner.